DavidJS01/chem.dev/content/joy_of_immutability.md

 # Background
 Lately, I have been programming a lot in [Elixir](https://elixir-lang.org/).

-Elixir is a functional programming language with first class concurrency primitives and immutable data structures running on the [BEAM VM](https://www.erlang.org/blog/a-brief-beam-primer/).
+Elixir is a functional programming language with first-class concurrency primitives and immutable data structures running on the [BEAM VM](https://www.erlang.org/blog/a-brief-beam-primer/).

 ## Immutability in Elixir
-In Elixir, every data structure is immutable, so instead of modifying a variable directly, functions return a new memory location with a shallow copy reflecting your changes.
+In Elixir, every data structure is immutable, so, instead of modifying a variable directly, functions return a new memory location with a shallow copy reflecting your changes.

 You can see an example below, from Saša Jurić's [Elixir in Action](https://www.manning.com/books/elixir-in-action):